 This is why Credit.org does not treat consolidation loans as a default debt solution.
 A more realistic approach is to understand the math behind different repayment options and what they actually cost over time.
 The article Debt Repayment: Doing the Math discusses why strategies that rely on new borrowing often fail to solve the underlying problem.

-There are also cases where stopping payments creates legal or structural risks.
-When accounts remain unpaid, many creditors eventually escalate collection efforts, which can include lawsuits, attorney fees, and even liens in some states.
-At that point, the decision is no longer just about what you owe, but about protecting income, assets, and future options.
+There are also structural risks.
+When accounts remain unpaid, escalation may include lawsuits, attorney fees, or liens in some states.
+Once that stage is reached, the issue is no longer just the balance owed.
+It is about protecting income and preserving whatever options remain.

 This approach is also not a good fit for people who are already carrying a bad credit history and have limited flexibility left.
 When you owe money to multiple creditors and margins are already thin, stopping payments removes what little control you still have.
 What feels like the only option in a moment of stress often turns out to be a narrowing of choices rather than a path forward.